-- 1. For minimum radii see For minimum radii see Exhibit 2-18. - a.
+- 1. Exhibit 2-18. - a.
 The desirable minimum radius shall be 235 feet.
 The absolute minimum radius shall be 150 feet (waiver required from Chief Engineer).
 It is desirable to use as large a radius as project conditions will allow. - b.
 For compound curves, the ratio of the flatter radius to the sharper radius should not exceed 2.0. - 2.
 For pavement widths, see Exhibit 2-19. - 3.
 Loop ramp configuration and transition curves shall be as indicated on Exhibit 2-20. - 4.
 The minimum length of tangent between reverse curves shall be sufficient to accommodate the superelevation transition. - 5.
-For typical Exit and Entrance Terminal treatments, see Subsection 2.5.
+For typical Exit and Entrance Terminal treatments, see Subsection Error!
+Reference source not found.